lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Expert Review Instructions

-The IANA Registries established in this document are defined as "Expert Review".
+The IANA Registries established in this document are defined as "Expert Review",  "Specification Required" or "Standards Action with Expert Review".
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.

 Expert reviewers should take into consideration the following points:

 * Clarity and correctness of registrations.
 Experts are expected to check the clarity of purpose and use of the requested entries.
 Expert needs to make sure the values of algorithms are taken from the right registry, when that is required.
 Experts should consider requesting an opinion on the correctness of registered parameters from relevant IETF working groups.
 Encodings that do not meet these objective of clarity and completeness should not be registered.
 * Experts should take into account the expected usage of fields when approving code point assignment.
 The length of the encoded value should be weighed against how many code points of that length are left, the size of device it will be used on, and the number of code points left that encode to that size.
-* Specifications are recommended.
-When specifications are not provided, the description provided needs to have sufficient information to verify the code points above.
+* Even for "Expert Review" specifications are recommended.
+When specifications are not provided for a request where Expert Review is the assignment policy, the description provided needs to have sufficient information to verify the code points above.

 --- back